brgillis/Test_Reporting/SPR-T-SHE-000006-shear-bias-001.md

 ## Detailed test results

+This test validated Requirements R-SHE-CAL-F-070 and R-SHE-CAL-F-080, which state:

+* **R-SHE-CAL-F-070:** The average error on the multiplicative bias (&mu;) intrinsic to the ellipticity measurement per galaxy, accounting for the weak lensing weights, shall be less than 2x10<sup>-3</sup> (1&sigma;) for the ensemble of galaxies used for weak lensing.
+* **R-SHE-CAL-F-080:** The average error on the additive bias (c) intrinsic to the ellipticity measurement method, accounting for the weak lensing weights, shall be known to better than 5x10<sup>-4</sup> (1&sigma;) for the ensemble of galaxies used for weak lensing.

-The bias requirements on the multiplative bias *m* and additive bias *c* for an uncalibrated shear estimation algorithm are interpreted to be:
+That is, the requirements on the multiplative bias *m* and additive bias *c* when shear is estimated with an uncalibrated shear estimation algorithm are interpreted to be:

 * *&sigma;*(*m*) < 2 x 10<sup>-3</sup>
 * *&sigma;*(*c*) < 5 x 10<sup>-4</sup>

-When the bias of the shear estimation method LensMC was measured, it was found to have bias and errors on such of:
+When the bias was measured with the shear estimation method LensMC, it was found to have bias and errors on such of:

 * *m*<sub>1</sub> = -0.19604 +/- 0.00514
 * *m*<sub>2</sub> = -0.18275 +/- 0.00512